 'You get to have fun while working on cool projects...'

 ‘Another great way to make friends is to just talk to the person sitting next to you in the lectures.
 Also, as a class rep, I have met a lot of awesome people in Electrical and Computer Engineering.
-We are really supportive of each other, and we have a few study groups going on throughout the year.’
+We were really supportive of each other, and we had a few study groups going on throughout the year.’

 Amy chose to study Electrical and Electronic Engineering because she likes how advances in technology can make a real difference to people.

-Amy has taken the opportunity to gain further practical experience by working as an intern at local company Dynamic Controls, where her she is part of the systems verification team, doing anything from regulatory testing of electric wheelchairs to programming.
+Amy took the opportunity to gain practical experience by working as an intern at local company Dynamic Controls, where her she was part of the systems verification team, doing anything from regulatory testing of electric wheelchairs to programming.

-‘Engineering requires a lot of communication with other engineers who specialise in different areas, such as hardware, software and so on, and we work closely together as a team.’
+‘Engineering requires a lot of communication with other engineers who specialise in different areas, such as hardware, software and so on, and we worked closely together as a team.’

 Amy’s love of music has seen her become an accomplished pianist, and in her spare time she often plays as an accompanist and solo performer, a high point being a gig for a friend’s grandmother’s 100th birthday party.

-Originally from Taipei, Taiwan, Amy came to UC via St Margaret’s College in Christchurch, and hopes to go on to postgraduate study by taking a master’s degree after her BE(Hons).
-She would eventually like to specialise in IT or medical engineering, having always had an interest in science and technology in the health sector.
+Originally from Taipei, Taiwan, Amy came to UC via St Margaret’s College in Christchurch.
+She would eventually like to go into IT or medical engineering, having always had an interest in science and technology in the health sector.